leanderiversen/Version-Control-for-jQuery/readme.txt

 Version Control for jQuery is one of the easiest ways to control the version of jQuery used on your website.

 == Description ==
 Version Control for jQuery is one of the easiest ways to control the version of jQuery used on your website.
-Whether you just want to run a stable WordPress website, or if you are a developer and want to validate compatibility on your website with the various version of jQuery, the plugin will always have the latest minified version of jQuery ready for you.
+Whether you just want to run a stable WordPress website, or if you are a developer and want to check compatibility of your website with the various versions of jQuery, the plugin will always have the latest minified version of jQuery ready for you.
 By default, the files will be loaded from the fast jQuery CDN, but you will also have the option to choose cdnjs, Google CDN or jsDelivr.

-Please notice that no files are replaced, therefore deactivation of this plugin returns your site to its original state.
+Please notice that no files are replaced, and therefore, deactivation of this plugin returns your site to its original state.

 = Like the plugin? =
 If you like the plugin, please review it!
 Every review is highly appreciated, but if you want to suggest something, please send an email to leander@leanderiversen.co.uk.